RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 - <b>If you ever watched <i>The Proposal Movie <a href="https://www.imdb.com/title/tt1041829/?ref_=nm_knf_t_1">(2009)</a></i> with Sandra Bullock and Ryan Renolds, it's like the fictional script- reversing witness interference to create fear of communications</i>.</b>
 <br>That script is comedic, <i>but imagine this intensified to <b>reality and involving abuse, violence,</b></i> rather than merely a fictional marriage.
 Further, there are references to bribery and fraud.
 <i><br>Video Trailer of Movie: https://www.youtube.com/watch?v=Z2lYA7L7PZY</i>
-- <b> Now see the <i>Golden Era Scene from To Catch a Thief</i> (1955) Grace Kelly & Cary Grant Walking Scene, where he makes financial commentary.
+- <b> Now see the <i>Golden Era Scene from <a href="https://www.imdb.com/title/tt0048728">To Catch a Thief</a></i> (1955) Grace Kelly & Cary Grant Walking Scene, where he makes financial commentary.
 Also directed by Alfred Hitchcok in a picturesque setting</b> https://youtu.be/HMeQ99Pyd5w?si=NeB10EHPDIJ2TdyN

 <b>This is sadly actually a very scary experience that feels extortionary.
 It meanwhile, continues.</b> Protecting witnesses/victims is essential, but sadly it's been forced upon the victims themselves to understand/recognize, which is difficult.